gaehlerm/SoftwareEngineering/README.md

 "Make interfaces easy to use correctly and hard to use incorrectly" - Scott Meyers

-Interfaces are closely related to levels of abstraction.
-Each level of abstraction has two interfaces.
-One is on the low-level side, and the other is on the high-level side.

-In this chapter, we learn that interfaces exist not only in software but also in the real world.
-And we can learn a great deal from them.
-An interface is always the connection between a developer and a user.
+An interface is always the boundary between a developer and a user.
 It is defined by the developer, but it should be designed from a user perspective, as the developer only has to implement it once, while users might have to interact with the interface thousands of times.
 Therefore, it pays off to design an interface properly, as it was already explained in the chapter on [levels of abstraction].

 ## Real-world Interfaces